Billal-Ahmed/Web-Data-Extraction-and-Summarization-Tool/README.md

 ### 🚀 Overview

-**Web Data Extraction and Summarization Tool (WDEST)** is an AI-powered application that extracts meaningful content from web pages and automatically generates concise summaries using a Large Language Model (LLM) hosted on **Groq**.
+**Web Data Extraction and Summarization Tool** is an AI-powered application that extracts meaningful content from web pages and automatically generates concise summaries using a Large Language Model (LLM) hosted on **Groq**.

 It provides a simple, interactive **Streamlit** interface where users can input a URL, extract the page data, and instantly view a summarized version of its content.